mlflow/mlflow/docs/source/model-registry.rst

 Deploy and Organize Models with Aliases and Tags
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Model aliases and tags help you organize and manage models in the MLflow Model Registry.
+Model aliases and tags help you deploy and organize your models in the Model Registry.

 Model aliases allow you to assign a mutable, named reference to a particular version of a registered model.
 You can use aliases to indicate the deployment status of a model version.
 For example, you could assign a ``champion`` alias to the model version currently in production and target this alias in workloads that use the production model.
 You can then update the production model by reassigning the ``champion`` alias to a different model version.